GavBog/snix/docs/CONTRIBUTING.md

 Please take a look at the existing commit log for examples.

+This way of writing commit messages is known as [Conventional Commits][] and should bring these advantages:

+* automatic creation of changelogs from commit messages
+* disciplined commit hygiene: one focused change per commit
+* filtering of commit history by type

 ## Commit content

 Multiple changes should be divided into multiple git commits whenever possible.